xcherryio/apis/goapi/xcapi/docs/ProcessStartConfig.md

 HasIdReusePolicy returns a boolean if a field has been set.

-### GetGlobalAttributeConfig
+### GetAppDatabaseConfig

-`func (o *ProcessStartConfig) GetGlobalAttributeConfig() GlobalAttributeConfig`
+`func (o *ProcessStartConfig) GetAppDatabaseConfig() AppDatabaseConfig`

-GetGlobalAttributeConfig returns the GlobalAttributeConfig field if non-nil, zero value otherwise.
+GetAppDatabaseConfig returns the AppDatabaseConfig field if non-nil, zero value otherwise.

-### GetGlobalAttributeConfigOk
+### GetAppDatabaseConfigOk

-`func (o *ProcessStartConfig) GetGlobalAttributeConfigOk() (*GlobalAttributeConfig, bool)`
+`func (o *ProcessStartConfig) GetAppDatabaseConfigOk() (*AppDatabaseConfig, bool)`

-GetGlobalAttributeConfigOk returns a tuple with the GlobalAttributeConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAppDatabaseConfigOk returns a tuple with the AppDatabaseConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetGlobalAttributeConfig
+### SetAppDatabaseConfig

-`func (o *ProcessStartConfig) SetGlobalAttributeConfig(v GlobalAttributeConfig)`
+`func (o *ProcessStartConfig) SetAppDatabaseConfig(v AppDatabaseConfig)`

-SetGlobalAttributeConfig sets GlobalAttributeConfig field to given value.
+SetAppDatabaseConfig sets AppDatabaseConfig field to given value.

-### HasGlobalAttributeConfig
+### HasAppDatabaseConfig

-`func (o *ProcessStartConfig) HasGlobalAttributeConfig() bool`
+`func (o *ProcessStartConfig) HasAppDatabaseConfig() bool`

-HasGlobalAttributeConfig returns a boolean if a field has been set.
+HasAppDatabaseConfig returns a boolean if a field has been set.

 ### GetLocalAttributeConfig